Subscriptions

 Subscriptions: our guarantee

-This is what we specifically offer when we open a subscription:
+What we propose when we open a subscription :

-- Time frame: special edition DVDs will be distributed exclusively among subscribers after the first airing of the film.
-The Members Area will be updated up until that point.
+• Deadlines: the special edition VOD access will be open to subscribers only, after the first broadcast of the film.
+The Members' Area will be populated until the VOD accesses are sent.

 Where does the money go?